-During 2020/21, necessary measures enacted in Manitoba to combat the spread of the novel strain of coronavirus (COVID-19) impacted each of the Corporation's operating segments in different ways.
-Provincially mandated extended closures and capacity restrictions throughout the year occurred within the Casinos, Lottery and Video Lotto segments which had a material negative impact on the 2020/21 financial results, while the Online Gaming segment saw increased activity as Manitobans sought gaming options during the closures.
-The sale of cannabis and liquor products were deemed essential services under provincial health orders therefore the Cannabis Operations and Liquor Operations segments remained operational throughout the entire year.
-The Corporation's allocation to the Province of Manitoba for 2020/21 was \$425.1 million, a decrease of \$181.2 million or 29.9% when compared to the 2019/20 amount of \$606.3 million.
+During 2021/22, the COVID-19 pandemic continued to impact each of the Corporation's operating segments in different ways.
+The Casinos and Video Lotto segments were impacted by provincially mandated extended closures as well as additional public health measures when open to customers, including capacity restrictions, distancing requirements, and mandatory proof of vaccination.
+The closures and restrictions in these two segments had a material negative impact on the 2021/22 financial results, while the Online Gaming segment saw continued growth as Manitobans sought gaming options during the closures.
+The Lottery segment was fully operational throughout 2021/22 after experiencing a two-month shutdown of the majority of the lottery network in the prior year.
+From the beginning of the pandemic, the sale of cannabis and liquor products were deemed essential services under provincial health orders, and therefore the Cannabis Operations and Liquor Operations segments remained operational throughout the entire year.
+The Corporation's allocation to the Province of Manitoba for 2021/22 was \$597.8 million, an increase of \$172.7 million or 40.6% when compared to the 2020/21 allocation of \$425.1 million.